2014 Oregon Ducks football team

 The 2014 Oregon Ducks football team represented the University of Oregon in the 2014 NCAA Division I FBS football season.
-The team was led by second-year head coach Mark Helfrich and played their home games at Autzen Stadium for the 48th straight year.
+The team was led by second-year head coach Mark Helfrich and played their home games at Autzen Stadium, in Eugene, Oregon, for the 48th straight year.
 They are a member of the Pac-12 Conference in the North Division.

 The 2014 Ducks finished the season with a 13–2 overall record, went 8–1 in Pac-12 play, and outscored their opponents by a combined total of 681 to 354.
 The Ducks won the Pac-12 North Division for the second time since the division's creation in 2011, advancing to the Pac-12 Football Championship Game, where they defeated the Arizona Wildcats 51–13.
 The Ducks played in the inaugural College Football Playoff, netting a berth in the 2014 Rose Bowl semifinal game, where they defeated the Florida State Seminoles 59–20, advancing to the 2014 College Football Playoff National Championship game facing the Ohio State Buckeyes.
 This was Oregon's second-ever national championship game appearance (their first was the 2010 BCS National Championship Game, in which they lost to Auburn).
 They were defeated in the National Championship by Ohio State by a score of 42–20.
 The Ducks finished the season as consensus national runners-up behind the national champion Buckeyes and ahead of Peach Bowl victors TCU.

 The Oregon offense ranked among the very best in the country and was led by junior quarterback Marcus Mariota, who became the first player in school history to win the Heisman Trophy, distinguishing him as the best player in college football.
 Mariota led the nation in touchdowns responsible for, total yards, and passer efficiency rating.